 You even have a growing subscriber list and are ready to promote your latest paid offer.

-After you send out your first sales emails, though, you notice a hiccup.
+After you write your first sales email , though, you notice a hiccup.

 Your open rate isn’t half what it should be.